ASasamori/PokerProPlus/README.md

 ### Agents (Folder):
 The agents folder contains different policies for the agent and training logics (if applicable).
 ##### agent_consider_equity.py:
 This file provides a Player class template for agents that solely considers the amount of equity to output an action based on conditional logics.
-##### agent_custom_q1.py:
-This file provides a Player class template with a neural network using Keras RL library.
-Detailed implementations were not created because this was not used in our training.
 ##### agent_keras_rl_ddqn.py:
 This file provides a Player class template that offers starting code for implementing Double Deep Q Network RL approach.
 It also contains visualization functions for plotting results.
 ##### agent_keras_rl_dqn.py: